Deep Security 10.3 has reached end of support. Use the version selector (above) to see more recent versions of the Help Center.

 These sections are available in the Computer or Policy editorYou can change these settings for a policy or for a specific computer.
 To change the settings for a policy, go to the Polices page and double-click the policy that you want to edit (or select the policy and click Details).
 To change the settings for a computer, go to the Computers page and double-click the computer that you want to edit (or select the computer and click Details).:

-- Overview (the Overview section of the policy editor and Overview (computer editor) sections are different)
+- Overview (the Overview section of the policy editor and Overview section of the computer editor sections are different)

 - Web Reputation settings